-The investment in a subsidiary is derecognized upon disposal or when no future economic benefits are expected to arise from the investment.
+Investment in a subsidiary is derecognized upon disposal or when no future economic benefits are expected to arise from the investment.
 Gain or loss arising on the disposal is determined as the difference between the sales proceeds and the carrying amount of the investment in a subsidiary and is recognized in statements of comprehensive income.

-Based on the management's impairment review of the Parent Company's assets, the Parent Company believes that there is no indication that an impairment loss has occurred on its investment in a subsidiary as at December 31, 2020 and 2019.
+Based on the management's impairment review of the Parent Company's assets, the Parent Company believes that there is no indication that an impairment loss has occurred on its investment in a subsidiary as at December 31, 2021 and 2020.